dhagge/dhagge.github.io/_posts/2014-09-29-spring-boot-jdbi.markdown

 ## Spring

-The grandaddy of modern microservices backends spring has great dynamic injection (DI) and a large extensive library of addons, but it feels boated and enterprisey.
-It's the workhorse for many successful rest backends but has a long startup time and just feels somewhat cumbersome to work in when compared to some of the newer frameworks.
+The grandaddy of modern microservices backends spring has great dynamic injection (DI) and a large extensive library of addons, but it tends to have long startup time and feels quite heavy and enterprisey when compared to some of the newer microservices frameworks.

 It also features out of the box support for Hibernate as an ORM layer which (feel free to flame me in the comments) in my experience gets in the way as often as it doesn't.
 It's great for simple relational structures and is quick to bootstrap solutions but as soon as you're dealing with complex data structures or want specific types of queries (say for efficiency) it becomes quite cumbersome.